-Planets are best enjoyed in the summertime.
-Good weather, warm temperatures and some well-earned vacation time can help us to contemplate our fellow Sun orbiters with the naked eye; we need only dedicate a little time observing the spectacle of a starry sky that we had forgotten about over the winter.
-Summer of 2018 is even better than usual, because over the coming weeks we can enjoy an unusual sky with five planets visible at once: Mercury, Venus, Jupiter, Saturn and Mars.
+The planets are best enjoyed in the summertime.
+Good weather, warm temperatures and a well-deserved holiday can help us to observe our solar orbiting companions with the naked eye.
+All we have to do is spend a little time observing the spectacle of a starry sky that we had forgotten about over the winter.
+This summer of 2022 will be even better than usual, because over the coming weeks we will be able to enjoy an unusual sky with four planets visible at the same time: Venus, Jupiter, Saturn and Mars.

-Planets are not famous for their brightness or because they stand out in the sky in a special way—they basically look just like stars; however, they do things that stars cannot and that’s why they attracted our ancestors’ attention so much.
-Since the beginning of history, the “special powers” of planets have intrigued astronomers and prompted them to improve their theories about their strange behaviour.
+Planets are not famous for their brightness or because they stand out in the sky in a special way—they basically look the same as stars; however, they do things that stars cannot do and that’s why they attracted so much attention from our ancestors.
+Since the dawn of history, the “special powers” of the planets have intrigued astronomers and led them to improve their theories about their strange behaviour.

-Heading outside to observe planets is not particularly difficult since they look just like stars—you just have to know where to look.
-Venus and Jupiter are the easiest: when they’re in view, they’re the brightest objects in the sky; others like Mercury or Saturn are more elusive.
-But all of these (plus Mars) are within reach of the naked eye.
-It’s not necessary to use any special device, or even a telescope; just stay away from cities and population centres to avoid light pollution.
+Going outside to observe planets is not particularly difficult, you just have to know where to look.
+Venus and Jupiter are the easiest: when in sight they are the brightest objects in the sky; others, such as Mercury and Saturn, are more elusive.
+But these four (plus Mars) are within reach of the naked eye.
+It is not necessary to use any special device, not even a telescope.
+Just keep away from cities and population centres to avoid light pollution.

-1. To find the planets you have to locate the imaginary line or route along which they travel, the ecliptic.
-All the planets are always close to this imaginary reference line that crosses the sky from northwest to northeast, at a medium altitude over the south during the summer nights.
-Thus the first step will be to look towards the south.
+To find the planets one must locate the imaginary line or path along which they travel, the ecliptic.
+All the planets are always close to this imaginary reference that crosses the sky from east to west, passing at a medium altitude above the south during summer nights.
+So the first step is to orient yourself towards the south.

-4. The easiest to locate is Jupiter, the point that shines above the south near the horizon.
-With the help of simple pair of binoculars, you can easily see four small objects surrounding it; these are not stars but its largest moons: Ganymede, Callisto, Io and Europa.
-It is not arrogant to say that at this moment you are following in Galileo’s footsteps; and don’t forget that his telescope was much weaker than the worst pair of binoculars you might have sitting at the bottom of a drawer.
+The next planet to join the night is Jupiter, rising in the east at about one o’clock in the morning.
+It is easy to distinguish, as it is the brightest object in the sky at that time.
+With the aid of a simple pair of binoculars, four small objects can easily be seen around it, not stars, but its largest moons, Ganymede, Callisto, Io and Europa.
+It is not arrogant to say that at this moment you are following in Galileo’s footsteps.
+And don’t forget that his telescope was much weaker than the worst pair of binoculars you might have sitting at the bottom of a drawer.
 So don’t hesitate to grab them and see what you can observe.

 All the nights of the same date are almost identical.
-If you observe the sky on July 20, 2018 and wait for the same day in 2019 and 2020 you will see that the positions of the stars and the constellations are identical.
-Same day, same time: same stars.
+If you observe the sky on July 20, 2022, and wait for the same day in 2023 and 2024, you will see that the positions of the stars and the constellations are identical.
+Same day + same time = the same stars.
 However, from one year to the next, you won’t see the planets in the same positions.
 In some years you might see one planet, while in others you’ll observe several or none.
-That the five planets are visible at the same time, and also in summer, is a lucky coincidence in 2018 and a great reason to look up at the night sky and get excited about the heavenly bodies and the science that explains the universe to us.
+That four planets are visible at the same time, and also in summer, is a lucky coincidence in 2022 and a great reason to look up at the night sky and get excited about the heavenly bodies and the science that explains the universe to us.

-Stars are very far away, so much so that in our sky they form a backdrop that revolves with a cycle that repeats itself in exactly one year.
-With this in mind, throughout the year we can observe how the planets—much, much closer than the stars—are constantly changing their position against that fixed background of stars.
-The closer the body is, the greater the variation: from night to night the change in position of the Moon is easily noticeable; the movement of the closest planets (Mars, Venus and Mercury) takes weeks to appreciate; and that of Jupiter and Saturn, months.
+Stars are very far away, so much so that in our sky they form a backdrop that revolves with a cycle that repeats itself exactly in one year.
+With this in mind, throughout the year we can observe how the planets—much, much closer than the stars—are constantly changing their position against this fixed background of stars.
+The closer the body is, the greater the variation: from night to night the change of position of the Moon is easily perceptible; the movement of the closest planets (Mars, Venus and Mercury) takes weeks to notice; and that of Jupiter and Saturn, months.